 Avon in Livingston County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 54.559′ N, 77° 42.369′ W. Marker is in Avon, New York, in Livingston County.
-Marker is at the intersection of Lakeville Road (New York State Route 15) and East Avon - Lima Road (U.S. 20), on the left when traveling north on Lakeville Road.
-The First Presbyterian Church is behind the marker.
+42° 54.723′ N, 77° 44.727′ W. Marker is in Avon, New York, in Livingston County.
+Marker is at the intersection of Main Street (New York State Route 5) and Genesee Street, in the median on Main Street.
 Touch for map.
-Marker is at or near this postal address: 5605 East Avon - Lima Road, Avon NY 14414, United States of America.
+Marker is in this post office area: Avon NY 14414, United States of America.
 Touch for directions.